Macrometacorp/docs/docs/cep/query-guide/functions/sinkmapper/csv.md

 ## Example 2

-    CREATE SINK BarStream WITH (type='inMemory', topic='{{symbol}}', map.type='csv', map.header='true', map.delimiter='-', map.payload="symbol='0',price='2',volume='1'") (symbol string, price float,volume long);
+    CREATE SINK BarStream WITH (type='stream', topic='{{symbol}}', map.type='csv', map.header='true', map.delimiter='-', map.payload="symbol='0',price='2',volume='1'") (symbol string, price float,volume long);

 Above configuration will perform a custom CSV mapping.
 Here, user can add custom place order in the @payload.
-The place order indicates that where the attribute name's value will be appear in the output message, The output will be produced output as follows: gdn,100,55.6
+The place order indicates that where the attribute name's value will be appear in the output message, the output will be produce output as follows: `gdn,100,55.6`.

-If header is true and delimiter is "-", then the output will be as follows: `price-volume-symbol 55.6-100-gdn`
+If header is true and delimiter is "-", then the output will be: `price-volume-symbol 55.6-100-gdn`

-If event grouping is enabled, then the output is as follows: `price-volume-symbol 55.6-100-gdnSystem.lineSeparator() 55.6-100-IBMSystem.lineSeparator() 55.6-100-IFSSystem.lineSeparator()`
+If event grouping is enabled, then the output is: `price-volume-symbol 55.6-100-gdnSystem.lineSeparator() 55.6-100-IBMSystem.lineSeparator() 55.6-100-IFSSystem.lineSeparator()`